kairosity/mp3-snapathon/README.md

 Uploaded images must be kept below 500KB, currently the onus is on the user to resize their images to fit that specification.
 For future versions of the app
 I would like to allow the users to upload any size image they want, and the application will resize the image before it is saved to the database.
 This will allow for greater flexibility and improved UX when it comes to using mobile to upload images, as resizing on mobile is still not straightforward.

+## Offensive Images Filter

+If this application grows, it will be necessary to implement some automatic system whereby offensive images are screened using image recognition software, and rejected before being saved to the database.

 # Attribution